 Martin Luther King Jr National Historic Site

-In January 1929 a baby boy was born in an upstairs bedroom of a house in Atlanta.
-Today the Victorian house is the centre of a protected site dedicated to the memory of that baby, Martin Luther King, who grew up to become America's Nobel prize-winning Civil Rights leader.
-A half-mile stretch of Auburn Avenue, including King's birth home, the Ebenezer Baptist Church where he preached, and the memorial tomb at the King Center where he is buried, has been designated a historic site, drawing hundreds of visitors every day.
+Venture through the Victorian house where Martin Luther King Jr was born in 1929.
+Here visitors can see where America's Nobel prize-winning Civil Rights leader grew up and where the movement was birthed.
+A half-mile stretch of Auburn Avenue, including King's birth home, the Ebenezer Baptist Church where he preached, and the memorial tomb at the King Center, has been made designated a historic site, drawing hundreds of visitors every day.
 The exhibits contained within provide insight into the life and times of this much-revered man.
+Tours are conducted every 30 minutes on a first-come first-serve basis.

 Telephone: (404) 331 5190 or 331 6922 for recorded information